 Post your request - Gisborne District Council, PO Box 747, Gisborne 4010

-Please be as specific as you can, it will helps us to find the information quickly for you.
-Make sure you include either a postal or email address so we can provide you with a response.
+Be as specific as you can, it will help us find the information quickly for you.
+Include either a postal or email address so we can provide you with a response.

 All requests will be dealt with under the terms of the Local Government Official Information and Meetings Act 1987 (LOGIMA).

 How long will it take to process my request?

 We'll acknowledge your request and you'll receive the information within 20 working days.
 You can use the calculator on the Office of the Ombudsman website to calculate when the 20 working days expire.

 However, if your request is complex, involves a large amount of research and collation, or requires us to consult with other parties and we cannot provide you with the information within 20 days, we may extend the time limit.
 We'll let you know if we need to do this.